JohnEarnest/ok/Differences.md

 - `'` applied to a left vector and right number performs a binary search in the vector for the number.
 Right-atomic.
 Equivalent to the K4 [bin](http://code.kx.com/wiki/Reference/bin) builtin.

-- `/` applied to a left atom and right list splits the list into sublists at instances of the given atom:
+- `\` applied to a left atom and right list splits the list into sublists at instances of the given atom:

 		  "&"\"foo=42&bar=69"
 		("foo=42"
 		 "bar=69")

-- `\` split joins a right list using a left atom.
+- `/` joins a right list using a left atom.
 The inverse of split:

 		  ","/$!5
 		"0,1,2,3,4"